Time and Combat

 Step 2: Declare Actions

 Next, it must be determined what each character will be doing in a given exchange.
-This applies to both player characters and non-player characters.
-In the interest of fairness, the Narrator should determine what their non-player characters are going to do before the other players make their declaration.
+This applies to player characters and non-player characters alike.
+In the interest of fairness, the Narrator should decide what non-player characters are going to do before the other players make their declaration.
 This helps to keep non-player characters from seeming omniscient - especially when they shouldn't be.

 This does not mean the Narrator need declare NPC actions first, or at all, at least until they are made - just that NPC actions should be determined before other players declare theirs.
 This may lead to the players occasionally ruining the Narrator's carefully laid plans, but then that's what player characters are for.
 That and it always gives players a warm, fuzzy feeling to get a surprise victory out of left field now and then.